 Once the appropriate pattern is identified, shiatsu can be skillfully applied to move qi or blood stagnation and/or fortify the yin or spleen.

 In a study published in 2002, researchers from Arizona evaluated alternative medical approaches for uterine fibroids.
-Upon comparing alternative treatments with TCM, bodywork and guided imagery against conventional treatment, the researchers found an overwhelming advantage in the alternative medical group.
-Fibroids shrank or stopped growing in 59 percent of the participants who received TCM, bodywork and guided imagery – while only eight percent of those in the conventional treatment group had fibroids that shrank or stopped growing.
+While this study is now dated, it found that fibroids shrank or stopped growing in 59 percent of participants who received Traditional Chinese Medicine (TCM), bodywork, and guided imagery—compared to just 8 percent in the conventional treatment group.

 Regardless of the type of bodywork utilized, practitioners are advised to avoid deep massage of the abdomen for a woman with uterine fibroids.
 In fact, any type of pressure that causes or exacerbates pain in the abdominal, pelvic or low back regions should be stopped.
 Along these same lines, women with fibroids may require extra attention to their comfort level.
 Similar to a pregnant client, a woman with symptomatic fibroids may be more comfortable in the side-lying position with a pillow between her knees instead of lying prone.

 Uterine fibroids are very common and can create severe symptoms.
 Thus, all healthcare practitioners should have a firm understanding of them.
-In addition, bodyworkers who include shiatsu in their repertoire have a valuable tool to help stop their growth and minimize the discomfort often associated with uterine fibroids.
+In addition, bodyworkers who include shiatsu in their repertoire may offer valuable support in helping clients manage discomfort and promote overall pelvic wellness—particularly when used as part of a comprehensive care plan.